 Horry County Community Development partners with New Directions of Horry County and SOS Care to address the needs of the homeless and individuals with Autism and other developmental disabilities.
-New Directions of Horry County utilized CDBG funds to provide homeless case management services at its walk-in center (\$21,321.08).
-SOS Care utilized CDBG funding to conduct a program to provide housing case management services for individuals with Autism and other developmental disabilities (\$41,776.58).
+New Directions of Horry County utilized CDBG funds to provide homeless case management services at its walk-in center (\$12,608.92).
+SOS Care utilized CDBG funding to conduct a program to provide housing case management services for individuals with Autism and other developmental disabilities (\$17,431.42).
 Participants received housing case management to help secure housing opportunities.
-The program assisted a total of thirteen (13) participants during the program year.